wuciawe/wuciawe.github.io/_posts/2014-09-17-installing-linux-debian,-arch.md

 to use a virtual OS over Win8 on very restricted hardware as 4G RAM in total and low-voltage CPU.
 I tried to install Ubuntu 14.10 but it seems requiring too much.
 So I choose to install Debian or Arch instead.

+So far, I setup dual boot of win7 and Arch Linux on another laptop.
+I think Arch is really great with its `pacman` and its `wiki`.

 <!-- more -->

 ## Debian Linux